G-Losingson/screenshot/README.md

-# screenshots
+# Screenshots

-A new Flutter project.
+A demo app for explain about screenshot and sharing in a Flutter App

 ## Getting Started